-One of the most popular websites at my college for studying for classes is Quizlet, as it is easy to create and search for flashcards across a wide variety of subjects, especially in majors like data science, information technology, and data science.
+One of the most popular websites at my college for studying is Quizlet, as it is easy to create and search for flashcards across a wide variety of subjects.
 I often turn to Quizlet for studying in my general education courses as well as classes related to my major, but it’s also come in handy for studying subjects outside of class in topics I am interested in, as well as assisted me with research for blog posts.
 Here is how I use Quizlet with low vision, as well as how Quizlet works with assistive technology.

 Quizlet overview